 Students who receive or are eligible to receive a Federal Pell Grant are encouraged to apply for the Benjamin A. Gilman International Scholarship Program.
 This program is Gilman eligible.
 Interested students should first verify their existing award package and make an appointment with Student Financial Aid as needed.
 After researching the scholarship, students wishing to apply for the Gilman International Scholarship should be in touch with the listed education abroad coordinator to begin working on a competitive application.

-NOTE: These dates reflect tentative student travel dates.
-Applicants may choose either the June session (June 3-28), the July session (July 1-26), or the June + July session (June 3 - July 26).
+NOTE: These dates are tentative and include estimated travel dates.
+Please refer to provider acceptance materials for finalized dates and travel instructions.
+Applicants may choose either the June session (May 31-June 25), the July session (July 2 - 30), or the June + July session (May 31 - July 30).
 Applicants must indicate their session preference to the appropriate Education Abroad coordinator.

 ** Indicates rolling admission application process.
 Applicants will be immediately notified of acceptance into this program and be able to complete post-decision materials prior to the term's application deadline.